 The African Leadership University (ALU) is a pan-African university, which aims to prepare students for jobs that don’t exist today.
 Their programs aim to equip students with necessary skills including entrepreneurship, leadership, critical thinking, and project management – right from their first term.
-They have an intense online engagement process to monitor student performance that starts right from the time students apply and through admissions, assignments, courses, exams and assignments.
+They have an intense online engagement process to monitor student performance that starts right from the time students apply and then right through admissions, assignments, courses, exams and assignments.

 They also have a study abroad program that takes 4-12 months and ALU will have an MBA program at a new campus that will soon open in Rwanda, and for which they are already accepting applications.
 ALU is part of the Africa Leadership Group, and has founders including Fred Swaniker, Graca Machel and Donald Kaberuka.
 Eventually, they plan to have 25 campuses across Africa that can host 10,000 students a year.

 ALU teams are currently on road shows to promote the university in Accra, Nairobi, Johannesburg, and Lagos.
-They have a workshops, schools visits, and other events this month as they promote the university, and they are accepting applications up to a deadline on June 5.
+They have workshops, schools visits, and other events this month as they promote the university, and they are accepting applications up to a deadline on June 5.